‹ Return to Air Crash Sites

 However the four Thunderbolts entered dense cloud and upon losing visual contact with the aircraft he was formated on, 2nd Lt Sella appears to have become disoriented in the cloud and lost control, putting the P-47 into a dive from which he could not recover.
 It is quite possible that he thought he was climbing rather than diving, until breaking the cloud base and realising his error.

 2nd Lt Sella tried to bale out, the canopy being found some distance away.
-But the forces upon him prevented escape, and the Thunderbolt buried itself so deeply into the soft ground that recovery was impossible, and his body remains there today with the wreck of his aircraft.
+But the forces upon him prevented escape, and the Thunderbolt buried itself so deeply into the soft ground that recovery was impossible.

 A cross marks the spot.
 On it are words alluding to what Cunningham refers to as a “dubiously authorised excavation of the site”;